UWE-Ruby/week-01/README.md

 The tests for this project are written in a Ruby test library named [RSpec](https://www.relishapp.com/rspec).

     rake

+NOTE: If rake fails to work you may have to execute the command: `bundle exec rake`

 ### 4. Setup a guard